LPN Re-Entry Program

 - Independent self- learning modules which the Students can complete at home

 - Students do have access to a tutor when needed

-- Examinations written at the completion of each module in areas as close to the student's geographical
+- Examinations written at the completion of each module in areas as close to the student's geographical area as possible

 - Pass mark is 75%